This Week in Bridge

 General

-We develop a lot of techniques and skills for taking tricks as Declarer.
-In this case, we can see the dummy and our hand (and thus all of our sides assets).
-Many of these techniques have parallels for how we take tricks on Defense.
-These skills are used in the middle of the hand (when we can see our hand and the dummy) and they are used on Open lead, even when we cannot see anything other than our hand.
-Let’s take a look at some techniques we first learn as a Declarer and see how we use them on Defense.
+We develop many techniques and skills for taking tricks as declarer.
+In this case, we can see the dummy and our hand (and thus all of our side’s assets).
+Many of these techniques have parallels for how we take tricks on defense.
+These skills are used in the middle of the hand (when we can see our hand and the dummy) and they are used on the opening lead, even when we cannot see anything other than our hand.
+Let’s take a look at some techniques we first learn as declarer to see how we can use them on defense.

 Quick Tricks